Policies and Procedures

 End-of-the-Day Building Clean-up

-Those not cleaning should visit outside.
+Those not cleaning should leave the premises.
 Those cleaning should take all their personal belongings to their vehicles while waiting for the building to empty.

 For more details about how the building is cleaned, see Cleaning Descriptions on the website.

 The supply-room coordinator oversees the supply room and its contents.
-Please see her with questions or concerns.
+Please see her or her Plan B substitute with questions or concerns.

 Families can rent the curriculum for some classes.
-The rental fees are due at orientation.
 If a rented book is lost, the family will pay the replacement cost.
 The books are due back at a date set and announced by the textbook coordinator.
 Book rentals can be extended beyond the due date for the cost of $20 per book.
 If a book is not returned by the due date, it is considered an extended rental.
 Please communicate your intentions with the textbook coordinator.

 All fees go into CHEC’s checking account at Pilgrim Bank.
 All pre-approved purchases are reimbursed by receipt and kept on file.
 We invite the accountability of participants examining the books.
 Contact the treasurer.